Kathyslate/The-Maze/README.md

 ### Introduction
 The Maze Project is an immersive game built in C using SDL (Simple DirectMedia Layer).
 Embark on a journey through intricate mazes, utilizing raycasting for realistic rendering.
 This project aims to combine learning with interactive gameplay, offering a hands-on experience in game development.
 Dive in and explore the world of 3D gaming with The Maze Project!

+## Note:
+This project is still under development.
+More features and functions are being tested and added over time, and existing features may be revised for improvements.

 ## Features
 - 2D maze exploration
 - Basic enemy AI